vueComponent/ant-design-vue/README.md

 ## Using npm or yarn

-**We recommend using npm or yarn to install**，it not only makes development easier，but also allow you to take advantage of the rich ecosystem of Javascript packages and tooling.
+**We recommend using npm or yarn to install**, it not only makes development easier, but also allow you to take advantage of the rich ecosystem of Javascript packages and tooling.

 ```bash
 $ npm install ant-design-vue --save